-As surfaces get rougher, resolution of Lasercheck decreases and sensitivity to misalignment increases.
+As surfaces get rougher (greater than 20 microinches), resolution of Lasercheck decreases and sensitivity to misalignment increases.
 Mounting and alignment stability becomes more important to maintaining high repeatability from Lasercheck.
-The important issue to appreciate is that on smoother surfaces, Lasercheck has more tolerance to misalignment, shaking, vibrating, etc. On rougher surfaces, Lasercheck does not have as much tolerance for misalignment, shaking, or vibrating.
+On smoother surfaces, Lasercheck has more tolerance to misalignment, shaking, vibrating, etc. On rougher surfaces, Lasercheck does not have as much tolerance for misalignment, shaking, or vibrating.